 (default if both content_type & teaser_image_path are left blank, the image will default to ‘file’)

 To add a custom image as is done in the provided example:

 For example: if the URL for the image in the example above were

 Something not working?

-    If your [laterpay_premium_download] shortcode is not working, use the WordPress HTML tool to ensure that there is no HTML inside your shortcode.
-If there is HTML inserted into your shortcode, simply remove it; that should do the trick!
+If your [laterpay_premium_download] shortcode is not working, use the WordPress HTML tool to ensure that there is no HTML or line breaks inside your shortcode.
+If either of these are into your shortcode, simply remove them; that should do the trick!